yklose/SpaceMission/README.md

 ## Controls ##

-There are two ways to control the player.
+There are two ways to control the player:
 * Touch and Drag your finger to control the spaceship
 * Use the accelerationmeter on your iOS Device (tend it to the right or left)